andrmoel/astronomy-bundle-js/README.md

 #### <a name="moon-distance"></a> Distance of the moon to earth

-**Example 1**: The current distance of the moon in kilmometers can be calculated as follows:
+**Example 1**: Calculate the distance of the moon in kilometers for the current time

 ```javascript
 import {createMoon} from 'astronomy-bundle/moon';